 Before the shut-off device there shall be a branch led out to the monitors situated both port and starboard at the front of the poop or accommodation spaces facing the cargo tanks deck and to twin fire hydrant for coupling thereto fire hoses with air-foam nozzles.
+The monitors may be located in the cargo area above the fuel oil tanks (oil bunker tanks) adjacent to cargo tanks if capable of protecting the deck below and aft of each other.

 For oil tankers of less than 4000 t deadweight, it is sufficient to provide only branch pipes to the said fire hydrants.